cd10kfsu/F90GIO/README.md

 how to compile F90IO library, III. how to use F90IO library.

-If you find this package helpful, and you are using it in your papers, please acknowledge it in your acknowledgement section in your papers.
+If you find this package helpful, and you are using it in your papers, please acknowledge it in your acknowledgement section in your papers if possible.
-If possible, please also send me an email & your published paper to cda@umd.edu.
 Thanks!

 I. Install NetCDF/HDF4/HDF5 library